simonevincini/simonevincini.github.io/_pages/about.md

 <!-- Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

+I am a postdoc researcher in Mathematics in the FWF-funded "Emerging Fields" project <a href="https://ef-geometry.univie.ac.at">A new Geometry for Einstein’s Theory of Relativity & Beyond</a>, at the <a href=https://www.univie.ac.at>University of Vienna</a>.

+Previously, I was a PhD student at <a href="https://www.sissa.it">SISSA, Trieste</a>, working under the supervision of Nicola Gigli.

+My main research interests are Optimal Transport, Nonsmooth Differential Geometry (both in positive signature and Lorentzian) and Calculus of Variations.

 This website is under construction.
 If that made you sad, hang on!